By Kali Kushner

-Long story short, yes acne is genetic but you can kind of try to control it or put out that inflammation by the little everyday choices that you make, from food, to sleep, to exercise, etc. Acne is in your genes, girl.
+Long story short, yes acne is genetic but you can kind of try to control it or put out that inflammation by the little everyday choices that you make, from food, sleep, exercise, etc. Acne is in your genes.
 It's in the genes.

 Do you agree that acne is genetic?
 Let me know your thoughts.
 Comment down below.